Adalijuanluo/MGTSEnT/README.md

 # MGTSEnT
-Scripts for interpreting the Multilevel Genome Typing (MGT) output for the global _Salmonella_ Enteritidis database https://mgtdb.unsw.edu.au/enteritidis/
+A pipeline for reporting the key information based on the output of Multilevel Genome Typing (MGT)  for global _Salmonella_ Enteritidis https://mgtdb.unsw.edu.au/enteritidis/